Lohikar/Aurora-docs/overlays.md

 # Overlays & SSoverlay #
-SSoverlay is a new way to handle `/atom` overlays that allows for automatic overlay caching and reduced appearance churn.
+SSoverlay is a new way to handle `/atom` overlays that allows for automatic overlay caching.

+Do not mix `add_overlay`/`cut_overlay` with manual overlay list manipulation, SSoverlay will overwrite the overlay list!

 ## Usage ##
 `/atom/add_overlay(image|text|icon|list(image|text|icon), priority = FALSE)`

-Arguments mimic arguments accepted by `atom += `.
+Arguments mimic arguments accepted by `overlays += `.
 If argument is a list, all contents of list are added to overlays.
 If `priority` is true, the overlay will be added as a priority overlay - it will not be removed by `cut_overlay()` and `cut_overlays()` UNLESS the call to `cut_overlay()` or `cut_overlays()` also has `priority` as true.